Roman-ua/personal_site/README.md

 # Personal_Site
 My little resume.
 Right now it's a simple project, but this project will always grow.
-You can see it in the commits.
-If you are a developer, clone this repository and follow the commands
 ## Available Scripts

 In the project directory, you can run: